 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this area.
-Commute by car is the most popular way to get to work amongst Capitol Hill folk.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commute by car is the most popular way to get to work amongst Capitol Hill occupants.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.